 Once you have been approved to earn internship credits, you will receive a congratulatory email.
 After you receive this email, you are free to find an internship.
 This step is completely up to you.
 You must search and apply for your own internship(s).
 Start early so you can be sure you have a placement before the semester starts.
 Follow our program on Instagram @npcommedia for regular internship opportunity postings.

-Once you have found an internship and are accepted/hired into that internship, you must get that internship approved.
-Visit Nancy Heiz in CSB 64 to get your internship approved.
+Once you have found an internship get it approved.
+Email or visit Nancy Heiz in CSB 64 to get your internship approved.
 Again, do not wait to do this until the semester you plan to intern.

 4. Register for Internship Credits